 - NUR 651 Theoretical Foundations of Advanced Practice Nursing and Leadership

-* Each FNP Clinical Practicum course includes 200 in person clinical hours at an appropriate primary care site.
+* Each FNP Clinical Practicum course includes 200 in person clinical hours at an appropriate clinical site.

 Student Learning Outcomes

-The Student Learning Outcomes associated with the graduate program are consistent with the AACN/NONPF Masters level competencies and are as follows:
+The Student Learning Outcomes associated with the master’s program are consistent with the AACN/NONPF Masters level competencies and are as follows:

-- Demonstrates expertise in the evaluation and implementation of clinical practice guidelines and specialized knowledge as it applies to advance practice nursing.
+- Demonstrates expertise in the evaluation and implementation of clinical practice guidelines and specialized knowledge as it applies to advanced practice nursing.

-- Analyzes current data, information, and knowledge from humanities and sciences that contribute to the science of advanced practice nursing to address access to, cost of, quality, and safety of care.
+- Analyzes current data, information, and knowledge from humanities and sciences that contribute to the science of advanced practice nursing and address access to, cost of, quality, and safety of care.

 - Applies research outcomes in the practice arena to improve patient care.

 - Collaborates with appropriate stakeholders to promote quality, safety, and improved outcomes of individuals and populations within an organization.